jamesturner-dev/cb/README.md

 ### TODO's

-- decide how to do the tokens.
-I don't want to use local storage, use the cookie.
+- ~~decide how to do the tokens.
+I don't want to use local storage, use the cookie~~.

 - ~~Add Submit Link form~~.
 - ~~Remove all vestiges of axios~~.

 - Make sure I'm using the composition API <script setup> throughout.

-- Ensure that all fetch calls are standarized.
+- ~~Ensure that all fetch calls are standarized~~.

 - ~~Add search feature - I have it written, find it and impliment~~.